ubernostrum/django-registration/docs/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 * The :ref:`reserved names list <reserved-names>` has a new entry: ``"xrpc"``,
-  which is used in domain-onwership verification by Bluesky/AT protocol.
+  which is used in domain-ownership verification by Bluesky/AT protocol.

 The supported Python and Django versions are changed to: